How to register a domain name and get web hosting

 HTTP/HTTPS (HyperText Transfer Protocol / Secure)

-It’s a language used for communication or transfer of data over the web.
-The extra “s” at the end means that your connection with the visited website is “securely encrypted” with SSL certificate (Secure Sockets Layer) – a protocol that allows web browsers and servers to encrypt, decrypt and authenticate data sent over the Internet.
-So you can trust that the data you share with a website like this won’t get into any unwanted hands.
+HTTP is a language used for communication or the transfer of data over the web.
+The extra “S” at the end means that your connection with the website is “securely encrypted” with an SSL certificate (Secure Sockets Layer)–a protocol that allows web browsers and servers to encrypt, decrypt, and authenticate data sent over the Internet.
+This means that you can trust that the data you share with an HTTPS website won’t get into any unwanted hands.

-Most modern browsers don’t show the protocol in the URL bar but they will show a warning if a website can’t be considered secure and it will scare off the majority of visitors.
+Most modern browsers don’t show the protocol in the URL bar but they will show a warning if a website can’t be considered secure.
+This will scare off the majority of visitors.

-At the top is the way Google refers to an HTTPS secured website and below that is the way it alerts you about a not secure one.
+The first example shows the way Google refers to an HTTPS secured website and the second is the way it alerts you if the website isn’t secure.

 HTTPS is a must, especially for online stores working with private customer information.
 If you create your website with Webnode, it will automatically be set up with HTTPS.